MONICA: The Model for Nitrogen and Carbon Dynamics in Agro-Ecosystems

 MONICA’s crop growth concept

-The crop growth concept of MONICA is based on the calculation of assimilate production from radiation.
-In this manner, the process of photosynthesis is simplified.
+The crop growth concept of MONICA is based on the calculation of assimilate production from radiation using a simplified Farquhar approach that allows considering the effect of atmospheric CO2 concentrations on photosynthesis and transpiration.
 The efficiency of carbohydrate production is dependent on temperature.
 The virtual crop’s development from seed to harvest maturity is determined using the accumulating temperature.
 For each developmental stage, the distribution of carbohydrates within the crop is continuously adjusted.
 In early stages root and leaf growth is promoted, while shoot and fruit growth will be increasingly supported at later stages.
 The distributed carbohydrates will be converted into dry matter biomass and – in the case of leaves – also in leaf area.
 In turn, leaf area, as the main location for photosynthesis, finds its way into the calculation of carbohydrate production.

 The amount of dry matter assigned to the root is distributed down the soil profile according to an empirical formula.
 The current rooting depth is depending on soil texture, but also on the crop itself.
 Further on, root length density limits the root’s ability to take up water and nitrogen.